Golf-Woods on brink of breaking title drought at Tour Championship

 “Finally I’ve come to a point where I’ve got control of the lead.”

+“I felt hot early for sure,” Woods said.
+“I was hitting it absolutely dead flush, the putts I was hitting were going in and from there I just tried to hang in there.”

+He cooled off on the back nine en route to a 12-under 198 total, while Englishman Rose recovered from a bogey, bogey start to card a 68.

-He led by five strokes late in the third round, but showed a hint of fragility by fluffing a pitch shot at the 16th hole, where he failed to carry his ball up the slope.
+Woods led by five strokes late on, but showed a hint of fragility by fluffing a pitch shot at the par-four 16th, where he failed to carry his ball up the slope.

 But with a double-bogey looming, he regrouped to hit his next delicate shot stone dead for a tap-in bogey, before Rose sank an eight-foot birdie to cut the gap to three.